marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 In the top right-hand corner, you find the main navigation bar which is always displayed in every mode.
 This allows you to switch from one mode to another and access your personal data.

-The currently active mode is marked by a darker shade around its symbol, here the **Overview mode**.
-The left symbol takes you to the **Lecture mode**.
-The right symbol takes you to the **Editing mode**.
+The currently active mode is marked by a darker shade around its symbol, here the **overview mode**.
+The left symbol takes you to the **lecture mode**.
+The right symbol takes you to the **editing mode**.
 The **Drop down menu** provides access to your personal data and your course data as well as the `terms of use`_, the documentation, some general info on classEx and the logout button.
 You can also log out all participants currently logged into your course.

 Top bar
 -------

 The top bar is located in the top left corner.
 It is different in each mode.

-Top bar - Overview mode
+Top bar - overview mode
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can see the top bar for the **Overview mode** in the picture above.
+You can see the top bar for the **overview mode** in the picture above.
 It offers folowing funcionality:

 new folders
     Create new folders to organize your games